 The Berkshire Hills Travel Guide

-The Berkshires in autumn © Massachusetts Office of Travel and Tourism
+Berkshire Scenery © Massachusetts Office of Travel & Tourism

 Farther north it is easy to escape the crowds, especially along the scenic route known as the Mohawk Trail that was used by the Native Americans to travel between valleys, and there are beautiful views and vistas as it winds through miles of state parks and forests.

 Become our The Berkshire Hills Travel Expert